Ursula Marvin

 Ursula Bailey Marvin (August 20, 1921 – February 12, 2018) was an American planetary geologist and author who worked for the Smithsonian Astrophysical Observatory.

 She won the 1997 Women in Science and Engineering Lifetime Achievement Award.
 In 1986, the Geological Society of America awarded her their History of Geology Award.
 She also won the 2005 Sue Tyler Friedman Medal, and Antarctica's Marvin Nunatak is named in her honor.
 In 2012, the Meteoritical Society awarded her the Service Award in part for her work recording the oral history of meteoriticists.
-Asteroid (4309) Marvin is named in her honour.
+Asteroid (4309) Marvin is named in her honour, as is Marvin Crater on the Moon, located near the Lunar south pole.